NetSuite to Odoo Migration: Timeline, Risk, and What CFOs Need to Know

 Every CFO who has lived through a failed ERP project knows the pattern: the timeline that turned into three years, the fixed-price contract that wasn't, the go-live weekend that became a six-month emergency.
 Those outcomes are real.
 But they come from a specific set of structural choices, not from ERP migration being inherently unpredictable.

 If you are evaluating a netsuite to odoo migration and want to understand what a well-structured project looks like, this article covers the operating structure: the 90-day timeline, how the parallel run works, what fixed-price actually means and what it excludes, and the five-year cost math.
 If you are still in the comparison phase and have not decided whether Odoo is the right direction, start with Odoo vs NetSuite: Honest Comparison for Mid-Market CFOs first.
+If you want the step-by-step audit-to-rollback sequence for running a migration like this yourself, see The Sequence, the Gates, and the Rollback: How an ERP Migration Actually Runs.

-Quick Answer: How long does a NetSuite to Odoo migration take and what does it cost?
+How long does a NetSuite to Odoo migration take and what does it cost?